 A gallery of model building

 An insight into some of the build and renovation activities that have taken place at the Wilmslow & Lindow Light Railway workshops.
-Many are of the many scratch built items along with commissions and loco builds for fellow 16mm modellers.
+Many are scratch built items along with commissions and loco builds for fellow 16mm modellers.

 Scratch built Leek & Manifold coaches